1nc0ns1st3nt/regex/README.md

 # regex
-regex parser written in data-directed programming
+unfinished regex parser written in data-directed programming, it shows more of a how this approach can be done

 heavily inspired by SICP.